evgenyneu/evgenii.com/app/blog/_posts/2014-05-04-google-plus-is-about-reciprocation.md

 ## First thing: build your network

-If your Google Plus post gets no +1s try build your G+ network **first**.
+If your Google Plus post gets no +1s try building your G+ network **first**.
 It's a two-stage strategy.

 ### Stage one